 With our elderly, normal village awareness is strong and the elderly are served by many friends and residents of the village.
 The Memorial Hall offer Coffee mornings and the sessions are attracting more visitors every week since plenty of chat and togetherness is provided and the opportunity to ask for help/assistance if required.

-Bingo sessions, Games Nights, Jumble Sales are all held regularly in our Memorial Hall.
+Bingo sessions, Games Nights, Jumble Sales, Quiz evenings, are all held regularly in our Memorial Hall.

 The Senior Citizens all have an annual Christmas Lunch at no cost to the senior residents, paid for by fund raising throughout the year and donations for advertising in our local village magazine - the ‘Langworth Local’.